Scholar in Residence

-- Collaborating with a faculty member from Seidman and submitting an article for publication in a peer reviewed journal article.
+- Collaborate with at least one faculty member from Seidman and submitting an article for publication in a peer reviewed journal article.

-- Supervising and collaborating with Seidman faculty members and the FOBI Director on family business related research.
+- Supervise and collaborate with Seidman faculty members and the FOBI Director on family business related research.

 - Provide an executive education seminar for West Michigan’s family business leaders.